 There is no single “right” way to use OnSpot, but there are several ways in which this data can propel your company forward.

 This article will describe 1) the type of data that we collect, 2) the capabilities of the online platform, and 3) the best ways that OnSpot data can be used.

 What Data Does OnSpot Data Collect?

-OnSpot data is largely collected through mobile ad IDs.
-With this data, your team can gain actionable insight that is focused on niche audiences by identifying offline usage patterns and measuring campaign responses.
-The types of dataset collections range from accurate foot traffic around certain locations to segmenting audiences based on geographical mapping.
+OnSpot data is largely collected through third-party sources, including SDK and Bidstream data, to identify Mobile Ad IDs.
+This achieves the best balance of breadth across a large number of devices and depth of observations per device.
+With this data, your team can gain actionable insight that is focused on niche audiences by identifying both offline and online usage patterns and measuring campaign responses.
+The types of dataset collections range from accurate foot traffic around certain locations to segmenting audiences based on geographical mapping, demographic segmentation, and more.

 Capabilities of the OnSpot Data Platform

 Before we can break down how our data can be used, it’s important to define a few of the platform’s characteristics.